My personal goals examples from when I was a student, plus tons of other personal goal examples for students and high school seniors.

 Ever wondered how much a teen should have saved by 18?

-3. Get Your First Job
+3. Get Their First Job

 My first real job (I lived on a dairy farm, so I had been earning extra cash and “working” for quite some time) was mucking horse stalls at a local veterinarian’s clinic.